chendiva/shared-together/README.md

 # shared-together
-sharing with the person seat besides be
+sharing with the person seat besides  me
+This is a test for the final project that four people will work together